CarlosPeralta2049/CarlosPeralta2049.github.io/Project00.md

 As potential profits go up, perceived risk goes up.<br>
 Standard Deviation can describe market fluctuations.<br>
 Asset price falls and rises within 12 months is normal.<br>
-Holding assets for over 12 months reduces the risk of loss.<br>
+Holding for over 12 months reduces the risk of loss.<br>
-Holding assets for 4 years generally eliminates the risk of loss.<br>
+Holding for 4 years often eliminates the risk of loss.<br>
-Borrowing to invest can lead to permanent loss and is not advisable.
+Borrowing to invest can lead to a permanent loss.

 #### Perceived risk vs average profits/pa:
 Foreign Exchange (USD):		1-2%<br>